 Resources for Policy Development

-We are pleased to provide several new resources to assist individuals and groups involved in developing proposals for new policies and proposing revisions to existing policies.
+Several resources are available to assist individuals and groups involved in developing proposals for new policies and proposing revisions to existing policies.

 - To assist authors in developing proposals for new policies or revisions to existing policies, the glossary of general and RIT policy-related terminology defines frequently-used (and often confused) terms such as policies, procedures, practices, principles, standards, etc. This resource may be particularly helpful to individuals or groups who are developing a policy proposal for the first time.

-- The university's new standard policy format seeks to
+- The university's standard policy format seeks to

-Proposals for revisions to existing policies and new policies should be drafted using the new format.
+Proposals for revisions to existing policies and new policies should be drafted using the standard format.

-- In addition to following the university's grammar and style guidelines published by University Publications, there are specific editorial guidelines for writing RIT policies and procedures.
+- When drafting policy language, policy authors should follow University Publications' grammar and style guidelines as well as the specific editorial guidelines for writing RIT policies and procedures.